 - 4.1 The child's welfare is of paramount importance.
-Rebecca Cheetham Nursery and Children's Centre has established and will maintain an ethos where pupils feel secure, are encouraged to talk, are listened to and are safe.
+Rebecca Cheetham has established and will maintain an ethos in its schools and at Rebecca Cheetham where pupils feel secure, are encouraged to talk, are listened to and are safe.
 Children are able to talk freely to any member of staff if they are worried or concerned about anything. - 4.2 Where there is a safeguarding concern, the child's wishes and feelings will be taken into account, without comprising their safety, when determining what action to take and what services to provide.
 Ultimately, all we do is driven by the best interests of the child. - 4.3 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-We recognise that staff at Rebecca Cheetham Nursery and Children's Centre play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-The school and children's centre is committed to keeping our children safe through creating a culture of vigilance supported by an attitude of; 'it could happen here' where safeguarding is concerned.
+We recognise that staff within Rebecca Cheetham and our schools play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+Rebecca Cheetham is committed to keeping our children safe through creating a culture of vigilance supported by an attitude of; 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child. - 4.4 All staff and regular visitors will, through induction and training, know how to recognise emerging needs and indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
 They will not make promises to any child and will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose should it outline a safeguarding concern. - 4.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children 2018 and Newham Safeguarding Children Board procedures. - 4.6 Throughout our curriculum we will provide activities and opportunities for children to develop age appropriate skills they need to recognise when they are at risk and how to get help when they need it.
+Every child will know what the adult will have to do with any information they have chosen to disclose should it outline a safeguarding concern. - 4.5 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children 2018 and Newham Safeguarding Children Partnership procedures. - 4.6 Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to recognize when they are at risk and how to get help when they need it.
 This will also be extended to include material that will encourage our children to develop essential life skills. - 4.7 Our staff wellbeing is key in every area of our work.
 We recognise the stressful and traumatic nature of child protection work.
-We will support staff by providing opportunities to talk through their anxieties with the DSL and to seek further support as appropriate.
-We will support the DSL and deputy DSL, wherever possible, with specialist supervision.
+We will support staff by providing opportunities to talk through their anxieties with our DSLs and to seek further support as appropriate.
+We will support the DSLs and deputy DSLs, wherever possible, with specialist supervision.